Vtrolia/Networking.h/README.md

-# Networking.h
+# Basic_Networking.h

-A simple library of functions to make network programming in C much easier, now with SSL/TLS Support with OpenSSL!
-Just make sure you have it installed, as I learned that lesson the hard way.
+A simple library of functions to make network programming in C much easier, but the more basic version without SSL/TLS support

 ## Structs: